Terminology

 - Qubit initialization: Setting the qubits to their initial states should be easy.

-- Universal set of gates: The gate set should be universal, meaning that any unitary can be implemented with arbitrary precision \(\epsilon\).
+- Universal set of gates: The gate set should be universal, meaning any unitary can be implemented with arbitrary precision \(\epsilon\).

 Emulation